-In Summer 2021 Nikita participated in the “Verbier Festival” in Switzerland and the "Fringe Festival" in Edinburgh.
 In 2020 Nikita Lukinov was appointed as “Emissary of the Muses” of San Antonio, State of Texas.

-A disciple of the Russian Piano School Nikita Lukinov has started his musical education with Svetlana Semenkova, an alumna of Dmitry Bashkirov, at the age of six in Voronezh, Russia.
-Nikita’s first significant success was a Grand-Prix at the 2010 International Shostakovich Piano Competition for Youth in Moscow.
-This led to a debut with a symphonic orchestra was at the age of 11.
+A disciple of the Russian Piano School Nikita Lukinov started his musical education with Svetlana Semenkova, an alumna of Dmitry Bashkirov, at the age of six in Voronezh, Russia.
+Nikita’s first significant success was a Grand Prix at the 2010 International Shostakovich Piano Competition for Youth in Moscow.
+This led to a debut with a symphonic orchestra at the age of 11.
 Other achievements include 1st place in the Inter-Russian piano competition for young pianists, Finalist in an International television competition for young musicians “Nutcracker”, 1st place in the Inter-Russian Concerto competition, where he performed a Chopin piano Concerto 1 op.11 with the Voronezh Philharmonic Orchestra at the age of 14.